mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] [[MSc repository]]
 - [ ] Reading on space weather and dosimetry
 - [ ] What happens to E_n when using the summed pulse?
 Why is it all wiggly like that?
+- [ ] Start refining the sphere characterisation and making a story for part 2 of the sphere paper

 ## Completed